All broadcasters transmitting from Zimbabwean soil, and many of the main newspapers, toe the government line.

 Draconian laws and institutions, along with prison sentences for "publishing false news", are used to clamp down on critical comment.
 Journalists who fail to register with a government body risk imprisonment.

-There were nearly two million internet users by June 2012 (Internetworldstats.com).
+There were around 6.7 million internet users by 2017 (Internetworldstats.com).
 US-based Freedom House says the internet is nominally free from government interference.
 However, the medium is relatively expensive and prone to disruption because of power cuts.

 - The Herald - government-owned daily